amblauvelt/ent-ds-del-0-4-using-git-and-github-ds-deloitte-03192019/README.md

 #### Cloning a Lesson
 The next step is to download a copy of the lesson to your computer so that you can edit the files locally.
 That is called "cloning" the lesson/project/repo.

-To do that, start by opening Git Bash (Click on the Windows Start button and then either select or search fir "Git Bash".
+To do that, start by opening Git Bash (Click on the Windows Start button and then either select or search for "Git Bash".
 That will open a terminal window where you can type commands.
 Welcome to the terminal window - you're going to get to see a lot more of it as the course continues!

 Then type (or feel free to cut and paste to avoid typos) `git clone https://github.com/learn-co-students/ent-ds-del-0-4-using-git-and-github-ds-deloitte-03192019`

-*In Git Bash, to paste from the clipboard the shortcut should be `ctrl-shift-insert`
+In Git Bash, to paste from the clipboard the shortcut should be `ctrl-shift-insert`

 This will create a new directory called `ent-ds-del-0-4-using-git-and-github-ds-deloitte-03192019`

 Enter that directory by typing `cd ent` and then hitting the "tab" key to "tab complete" the directory name.
 Then hit the enter key and you'll be in the project directory.
-To confirm that you can `ls` which will list the contentsd of the directory.
+To confirm that you can `ls` which will list the contents of the directory.
 You should see a few files including a CONTRIBUTING.md, a LICENSE.md, a README.md and an index.ipynb.

 ## Summary